Ketziel/peeper/README.md

 Peeper lets you move a some of an exisivley large list of  children within a parent to a collapsible view.
 Using this plugin let's you handle the hiding/displaying of elements within a  dynamic parent, so that you don't need to add anything to your markup - Yay!

-You can also use peeper responsively by setting a `maxWidth`
+You can also use peeper responsively by setting a `maxWidth`.

 #Using this thing